rust-lang/book/src/ch11-01-writing-tests.md

 Now we’ll add another test, but this time we’ll make a test that fails!
 Tests fail when something in the test function panics.
 Each test is run in a new thread, and when the main thread sees that a test thread has died, the test is marked as failed.
-In Chapter 9, we talked about how the simplest way to panic is to call the `panic!` macro.
+In Chapter 9, we learned the simplest way to panic is to call the `panic!` macro.
 Enter the new test as a function named `another`, so your *src/lib.rs* file looks like Listing 11-3.

 <span class="filename">Filename: src/lib.rs</span>